Artifical Intelligence Solutions

 Dr. Marc Großerüschkamp (Senior Consultant)

 Marc Großerüschkamp studied physics at the University of Leipzig.
-The diploma thesis in the field of biophysics is focused on the investigation of cancer cells by means of optical laser traps.
-During his Ph.D. at the Max Planck Institute for Polymer Research he studied functional proteins using spectroscopic methods.
-At INVENSITY Marc Großerüschkamp is focused on quality management, process development and innovation.
-Within the INVENSITY Innovation Center he is responsible for the topics technology monitoring, studies and academic cooperation.
+The main focus was in the field of biophysics.
+The diploma thesis deals with the investigation of cancer cells with the help of optical traps.
+During his PhD at the Max Planck Institute for Polymer Research in Mainz, he worked on spectroscopic measurements of functional proteins.

 Jan Zutter (Senior Consultant)

 Jan Zutter completed his studies in the field of Information Technology at the University of Kaiserslautern with diploma.
 He focused on embedded systems and hardware/software co-design.